'Charged' Explains How Prosecutors And Plea Bargains Drive Mass Incarceration

 On how bail works

-Here's how for profit cash bail works in New York: You go in front of a judge, say he sets bail at $15,000.
+Here's how for-profit cash bail works in New York: You go in front of a judge; say he sets bail at $15,000.
 That's standard for a gun offense.
 You then can pay it at that moment if you have the cash, but of course most people don't have that amount of cash sitting around.
 And so then they have to go to a bail bondsman.

 Usually, you work out a deal where you pay the bondsman 10 percent.
 Then the bondsman doesn't actually pay the court anything.
 They just go to the court and say we'll guarantee that if this person flees we will pay that amount.
 At the end of the case, if you have come to all your court appearances as almost everyone does, you're supposed to get your money back at the end.
 But I did not see people getting any more than, like, $60, $50 back when they completed this process. ...

-But, in fact, we know from Washington, D.C., which has been doing it differently for years, from the state of Kentucky which has a different system, that cash bail is not necessary to bring most people back to court.
-Most people you just ask them politely to come back to court.
+But, in fact, we know from Washington, D.C., which has been doing it differently for years; from the state of Kentucky, which has a different system, that cash bail is not necessary to bring most people back to court.
+Most people, you just ask them politely to come back to court.
 You send them reminders, you connect them with support services if necessary and they'll come back, because they know it's going to be bad for them to have a warrant out there for their arrest.

 On what happens to defendants who cannot afford bail

 If you can't make bail, you go to jail.
-And we have probably about six million people every year in America who are sitting in jail because they can't afford to post bail and get out, sometimes for very minor offenses.
+And we have probably about 6 million people every year in America who are sitting in jail because they can't afford to post bail and get out, sometimes for very minor offenses.

 This is just a hidden cost of our system that we've tolerated for a long time.
 The question I would ask about it is why people are sitting in jail if they don't pose a threat to safety? ...
 I mean, if you are accused of marijuana possession, for example, and the judge asked you to post bail and you're poor and you can't post it, well you're going to jail where someone who was better off would not go to jail, and that has nothing to do with public safety. ...

-We really have a system that treats people differently based on the amount of money they have — and that seems fundamentally wrong, and yet it drives our whole pre-trial system.
+We really have a system that treats people differently based on the amount of money they have — and that seems fundamentally wrong, and yet it drives our whole pretrial system.

 On the new reform movement to curtail mass incarceration

 This is a new movement that has really bubbled up in a bunch of cities since 2016.
 What you see here are people who want to reduce and end mass incarceration, realizing that they have the power to elect a new kind of prosecutor.
-These are local elections, voters decide who's [district attorney], and if you're organized, you can have a big impact on these races.
+These are local elections; voters decide [who the district attorney is], and if you're organized, you can have a big impact on these races.

 So then these new DAs have come into office and they answer to a different constituency.
 It's not the old, you know, drum beating of law and order.
 The people who voted for them are saying, "We want the system to be more fair, to treat victims and defendants better.
 We want prison and jail to be a last resort rather than the default all the time."